gnschenker/pets-node/slides/sections/agenda.md

 ## Agenda
 * Containers revisisted
-* What is a Swarm?
+* Into the Swarm
     * Containerizing the app
     * Deploying the app
     * Scaling the app
+    * Updating the app
 * Secrets
+* Reducing Friction in Development